New Dream

-New Dream, formerly recognized as The Center for a New American Dream, is a non-profit organization dedicated to empowering individuals, communities, and organizations to adopt consumption practices that enhance well-being for both people and the planet.
+New Dream, formerly recognized as The Center for a New American Dream, was a non-profit organization dedicated to empowering individuals, communities, and organizations to adopt consumption practices that enhance well-being for both people and the planet.
+It stopped operations in 2020.

 Overview

 The organization collaborates with individuals and communities to address the commercialization of culture, promote community involvement, and preserve natural resources.
 New Dream advocates against the adverse impacts of commercialism and excessive consumption, aiming to shift societal norms surrounding consumption and consumer behavior.
 They support individuals and communities striving for lifestyle changes and collective actions.
 New Dream's overarching objective is to foster behavioral change, shift attitudes, and reshape social norms to decrease consumption, strengthen community ties, and enhance overall well-being.

 The organization emphasizes sustainability and the promotion of non-material values.
 One of New Dream's objectives is to encourage a cultural shift away from a focus on accumulation towards prioritizing what holds significance.
 While individuals determine their own priorities, New Dream suggests emphasizing aspects such as time, nature, family, community, fairness, and enjoyment over material possessions.
 The organization's informal slogan is "More Fun, Less Stuff."

 In essence, New Dream aims to foster a vision of life that transcends overconsumption, disposable habits, and constant marketing.
 It offers resources to assist families, individuals, educators, and advocates in curbing consumerism both personally and within society at large.